-With success sometimes come challenges.
+With success sometimes comes challenges.
 For instance, how do you find well-trained, skilled employees as production needs increase?
 And what are the best strategies to keep your workforce productive and happy?

 Regardless of the size of your organization, it starts with finding the right workers—and then managing them to maximize their abilities.
-Here six ways to improve productivity and your overall work environment, so that you can manage to keep great workers for the long-term.
+Here are six ways to improve productivity and your overall work environment, so that you can manage to keep great workers for the long term.

 1. Utilize experienced operations managers.

-This is the critical first step in better managing blue-collar labor to be more efficient and productive.
+This is the critical first step in helping blue-collar labor be more efficient and productive.
 A seasoned operations team can see and correct the biggest problems, and draw on years of industry-specialized experience to enhance the production of your site’s output each day.

 2. Develop a well-trained workforce.